 top of page

-Where AI-enhanced accreditation (currently) sits.
 A few weeks ago I was presenting ten days of work to a university client – a detailed accreditation methodology built from the ground up.
 The report was substantial.
 The analysis was deep.
 And on the front page, as we always do, there was a disclosure that the deliverable had been produced in part using AI.
 The client paused.
 Looked up, and asked: "So why should I pay you for something I could produce myself using Co-Pilot?"
-I
+I paused too.
+Not because I didn't have an answer.

 Mark Runnalls